 - Jackknifes: When the cab of a truck stops or slows, but its trailer continues to move forward, cars can be crushed in between.
 The truck tends to "bend" as the trailer swings out to a 90-degree angle from the cab, folding in like a jackknife.

 - Rollovers: The size and weight of trucks, not to mention their higher center of gravity, can make them more vulnerable to rollovers.
-When a truck rolls, many cars can be trapped underneath.
+When a truck rolls over, many cars can be trapped underneath.

 - Wide Turns: Trucks require more room to turn than smaller vehicles.
 When truck drivers are not aware of their surroundings, they can collide with another vehicle or object during a turn.

-- Underrides: Since the bottom of a truck’s trailer is raised higher than other vehicles, it is possible for cars to collide and go under the trailer, shearing off the top of the passenger compartment.
-If the trucker applies his brakes suddenly and forces a "simple" rear-end collision, people in the following car are likely to be killed.
-Thought underride guards are mandatory on trucks in the U.S., they are only placed to the rear of the trailer, and have been found to fail at speeds around 30 mph.
+- Underrides: Because the bottom of a truck’s trailer is raised higher than other vehicles, it is possible for cars to collide and go underneath the trailer, shearing off the top of the passenger compartment.
+If the trucker applies their brakes suddenly and forces a "simple" rear-end collision, people in the car behind them are likely to be seriously injured or killed.
+Though underride guards are mandatory on trucks in the U.S., they are only placed to the rear of the trailer, and have been found to fail at speeds around 30 mph.

 Truck Wrecks Cause Terrible Injuries

-We see truly terrible injuries after tractor-trailer crashes in Colorado.
-The disparity between the size and weight of the commercial truck and the passenger vehicle means that in a collision, the occupants of the passenger vehicle didn’t stand a chance.
-They often suffer several or all of the following injuries:
+This disparity between the size and weight of the commercial truck and the passenger vehicle means that in a collision, the occupants of the passenger vehicle didn’t stand a chance.
+Trucks can drive directly over any car in their way, crushing the vehicle under the trailer’s enormous wheels.
+The car driver and any passengers often suffer several or all of the following injuries: